srmagura/real-cancellable-promise/README.md

 # Examples

-## React: Prevent setState after unmount

-React will give you a warning if you attempt to update a component's state after it has unmounted.
-This will happen if your component makes an API call but gets unmounted before the API call completes.
+## React: Cancel the API call when the component unmounts

-You can fix this by canceling the API call in the cleanup function of an effect.
+If your React component makes an API call, you probably don't care about the result of that API call after the component has unmounted.
+You can cancel the API in the cleanup function of an effect like this:

 ```tsx
 function listBlogPosts(): CancellablePromise<Post[]> {